writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 - Structured data retrieval, particularly device state
 - Large user base and active community development with project

-A toolkit is provided, with two Python scripts which both utilise the same inventory.
+A toolkit's provided, with two Python scripts which both utilise the same inventory.
 The idea over time would be to add Python scripts if additional functionality is needed from the toolkit.